Performance

 Shrish in a blue shirt, holding his Pacific Violone in Viennese tuning, Seth Kimmel Bass #72, made in 2022.

-As another outgrowth of his interest in historical performance, one of Shrish’s double basses is set up as a Viennese violone, an instrument and tuning system that became popular around Vienna in the second half of the eighteenth century, and was known to both Joseph Haydn and Wolfgang Amadeus Mozart.
-This instrument had a flourishing repertoire of concerti (by Vaňhal, Hoffmeister, Dittersdorf, and Sperger, among others) and solos composed for it, including the bass solos in Haydn’s Symphonies 6, 7, and 8; and Mozart’s “Per Questa Bella Mano.”
-So far, Shrish has performed with this instrument in this tuning for works of Mozart.
+As another outgrowth of his interest in historical performance, Shrish also performs on Viennese violone.
+This instrument was popular around Vienna in the second half of the eighteenth century, and was known to both Haydn and Mozart.
+This instrument had a flourishing repertoire of concerti (by Waňhal, Hoffmeister, Dittersdorf, and Sperger, among others) and solos composed for it, including the bass solos in Haydn’s Symphonies 6, 7, and 8; and Mozart’s concert aria, “Per Questa Bella Mano.”
+Shrish has performed with this instrument in this tuning for works of Mozart, Beethoven, and Schubert.

 Shrish is also a tabla player, which he learned from Pandit Samir Chatterjee and Gokul Panda as a child.
 He is a capable accompanist, and works closely with the vocalist or instrumentalist to capture the atmosphere of the performance and the mood of the rāga.

-Although he is primarily an instrumentalist, Shrish has also performed as a vocalist with Epiphany Singers, a Philadelphia-based choir, as a member of its bass section.
+Although he is primarily an instrumentalist, Shrish has also performed as a vocalist with Epiphany Singers, a Philadelphia-based choir, as a member of its bass section since 2023.

-His double basses are a Strobel MB-500 double bass with 4 strings (orchestral tuning with low C extension; and Seth Kimmel #72, a Pacific Violone model with 5 strings (currently in Viennese tuning; see photo).
+His double basses are a Strobel MB-500 double bass with 4 strings (orchestral tuning with low C extension; and Seth Kimmel #72, a Pacific Violone model with 5 strings (currently in Viennese tuning; see photo at left).
 Shrish has studied double bass with Art Stephano, Chris Clark, and Heather Miller Lardin.